PrismarineJS/mineflayer/docs/README.md

 #### The Node Way&trade;

 > "When applications are done well, they are just the really application-specific, brackish residue that can't be so easily abstracted away.
-All the nice, reusable components sublimate away onto github and npm where everybody can collaborate to advance the commons." — substack from ["how I write modules"](https://gist.github.com/substack/5075355)
+All the nice, reusable components sublimate away onto github and npm where everybody can collaborate to advance the commons." â€” substack from ["how I write modules"](https://gist.github.com/substack/5075355)

 #### Modules